-After an incident of sexual assault, the victim should consider seeking medical attention as soon as possible at a local emergency room to have a rape kit completed.
+After an incident of sexual assault, dating violence or domestic violence the victim should consider seeking medical attention as soon as possible at a local emergency room to have a rape kit completed 1.
 This could help to preserve evidence in proving that the illegal criminal offense occurred.
 It also may help in obtaining a protective order by the victim or in the case if the victim decides to file a police report.
-No law enforcement charges are required in order to have a rape kit collected, however the victim must use his/her legal name.
+No law enforcement charges are required in order to have a rape kit collected; however, the victim must use his/her legal name.